-Name Category in BOD Position in the committee Dr. Ali Saeed Bin Harmel Al Dhaheri Independent non-executive Chairman Mr. Abdullah Saeed Al Ghafli Independent non-executive Member Mr. Ahmed Ali Khalfan Al Dhaheri Independent non-executive Member
+Position in the committee Category in BOD Name Chairman Independent non-executive Dr. Ali Saeed Bin Harmel Al Dhaheri Member Independent non-executive Mr. Abdullah Saeed Al Ghafli Member Independent non-executive Mr. Ahmed Ali Khalfan Al Dhaheri

-The Nomination and Remuneration committee primarily oversees the independence of the Board's independent directors, the development of the remuneration policies for the Board, management and
+The Nomination and Remuneration committee primarily oversees the independence of the Board's independent directors, the development of the remuneration policies for the Board, management and employees, the Corporation's recruiting needs, the development of HR policies, in addition to the Board of Directors nomination process.

-C. Nomination and Remuneration Committee meetings held in 2021
+C. Nomination and Remuneration Committee meetings held in 2022

-Three (3) meetings were held by the nomination and remuneration committee in 2021 summarized as follows:
+Four (4) meetings were held by the nomination and remuneration committee in 2022 summarized as follows: